Photograph: Grayson Teg Gian // Barcelona, Spain // Light of the Beloved Tour

 God is without Name.
 So, here we are as human beings with our minds, trying to define and name everything.
 That is the power and the job of the mind.
 It’s good.
 We need names to anchor into our knowledge and awareness.
 God also has many names from many traditions, and when we chant those names, we are uplifted.
 However, here in this mantra, we are going to let go of all of that and go into the unknown.
 Like a baby being born who does not have a language, and like an old man who breathes his last breath wordlessly, we are brought back into the essential nature of existence.
 We are asked to let go of our knowledge and just be in the flow of Spirit.
 Try it out for a moment.

 God is beyond desire.
 When I meditated on this word, it gave me the feeling that God is by Himself, or Herself.
-A few days later, that was verified, as I read a lecture from Yogi Bhajan where he gave this definition as “Akaamay; it is by itself.”
-(1)

 I meditated on that a little, and it felt like I had to let God go.
 Like a lover, who loves too much, to the point of going crazy, I had to let God go.
 I had to take the rejection that God is without desire for me or anything for that matter, and then be okay with it.
 Once I did this in my meditation, God embraced me, because God wanted a strong, centered, okay-with-being-rejected devotee.

 When you chant this mantra, I invite you to chant from the navel point with each stroke of Har.
 It has the capacity to blast through super heavy energy and bring so much joy when the navel is engaged.
-Yogi Bhajan perhaps says it best:

-Yogi Bhajan also teaches about the importance of chanting with the tongue for this mantra, and all sacred mantras.
+It is important to chant with the tongue for this mantra, and all sacred mantras.

 There are two caves, or guphas, within this human existence.
 One is called the “bheej gupha,” which means seed cave, and the other is called the “gi-aan gupha,” or knowledge cafe.
 The bheej gupha is within the woman’s yoni, or vaginal opening.
 When the lingam, or male organ, enters, there is the possibility of the seed of life getting planted.
 The other kind of cave, the gi-aan gupha, is within the mouth.
 The yogis liken the tongue to the male organ, as it plants knowledge with its tapping on the roof of the mouth, through the recitation of sacred mantras.
 Consciousness is given life!
 Let’s find out what makes this all possible.